tarun-bisht/mllibrary/README.md

 - Deploy project with `firebase deploy`

 ## Contribution
 Anyone can contribute by providing trained models converted into tfjs format.
-For more info contact [here](https://tarunbisht.com/contact) or E-mail to contact@tarunbisht.com